Meet the members of our medical advisory board

 Adding AI-assisted pre-procedural planning and real-time guidance during the intervention, will take the diagnosis and treatment of early-stage lung cancer to the next level.

-Dr. Krish Bhadra
+Dr. Krish Bhadra, MD

 CHI Memorial Hospital | United States